United CEO Called Before Congress To Explain Eviction And Injury Of Passenger

 United also says that the airline will no longer call on airport police or other law enforcement personnel to handle these kinds of matters, unless safety and security are at risk.

-Others scheduled to testify at the hearing, which begins at 9:30 a.m.
-ET, include Joseph Sprague, senior vice president of external relations for Alaska Airlines; Bob Jordan, executive vice president and chief commercial officer at Southwest Airlines; Kerry Philipovitch, senior vice president of customer experience at American Airlines and William McGee, an aviation consultant with Consumers Union
+Others scheduled to testify at the hearing, which began at 9:30 a.m.
+ET, include Joseph Sprague, senior vice president of external relations for Alaska Airlines; Bob Jordan, executive vice president and chief commercial officer at Southwest Airlines; Kerry Philipovitch, senior vice president of customer experience at American Airlines; and William McGee, an aviation consultant with Consumers Union

+Philipovitch apologized for a recent incident on American Airlines on April 21 in which a flight attendant and a passenger clashed over a stroller.

+"It's important for American to take responsibility when we don't handle things well," she said.
+"There's no question that we can do better."

 Congress is considering legislation to better protect airline passengers.